faryabib/faryabib.github.io/index.md

 ----
 <strong><span style="font-size: 1.5em; font-weight: bold; color: #0000cc; background-color: #ffffff">NEWS:</span><strong>

++ The lab study of breast cancer epigenome was founded by [Abramson Family Cancer Research Institute](http://www.afcri.upenn.edu/).

 + Congratulations to Jelena and Yeqiao for their great work, ''A unique B-cell regulome links Notch to downstream oncogenic pathways in small B-cell lymphoma'', that was just accepted to Cell Reports.
 (September 2017)

 + Welcoming new member of the lab: [ 10X Genomics Chromium](https://www.10xgenomics.com/single-cell/) (August 2017)